sonicintrusion/fuzzy-invention/home-network/ansible/readme.md

 ## Reqs

+1. Must have a private key stored in the /.ssh/ directory
-1. Must copy the authorized_keys file into place
+1. Must copy the authorized_keys file into place on each server
-2. Hostname must be set manually (for now)
+1. Hostname must be set manually (for now)
-3. NTP server must be built first
+1. NTP server must be built first
-4. DHCP server needs to be built before the other regular servers
+1. DHCP server needs to be built before the other regular servers
-5. DHCP server must have static IP address
+1. DHCP server must have static IP address

 ## Current status